DmitriyEshenko/accel-ppp-docs/configuration.rst

 Configuration
 =============

-accel-pppd reads options from this file, usually /etc/accel-ppp.conf
+Accel-pppd reads options from configuration file, it usually located at ``/etc/accel-ppp.conf`` but may be redefine daemon  input arguments ``accel-pppd -c /path/to/accel-ppp.conf``

 Configuration file consists of sections in form: